Flood Hazard Permits

 - Check the Regulatory Boundary Maps for Agriculture to see if your property is in a designated Flood Hazard area.

-- Read about the designated Flood Hazard Area classifications, matching your property’s classification identified in the map to information provided on that classification.
+- Read about the designated Flood Hazard Area classifications (PDF), matching your property’s classification identified in the map to information provided on that classification.

-- Then, click on the regulatory report feature within the Regulatory Boundary Maps for Agriculture to locate the allowable uses in flood hazard areas.
+- Then, click on the regulatory report feature within the Regulatory Boundary Maps for Agriculture to locate the allowable uses in flood hazard areas (PDF).
 Check this list to see if your proposed activity is identified.

 If it involves building a structure or anything else that could obstruct floodwater flow.